Creo Parametric: Product design

 Creo Parametric offers a range of tools to enable the generation of a complete digital representation of the product being designed.
 In addition to the general geometry tools there is also the ability to generate geometry of other integrated design disciplines such as industrial and standard pipe work and complete wiring definitions.
 Tools are also available to support collaborative development.

 A number of concept design tools that provide up-front Industrial Design concepts can then be used in the downstream process of engineering the product.
 These range from conceptual Industrial design sketches, reverse engineering with point cloud data and comprehensive free-form surface.

 Analysis

 Creo Parametric has numerous analysis tools available and covers thermal, static, dynamic and fatigue finite element analysis along with other tools all designed to help with the development of the product.
 These tools include human factors, manufacturing tolerance, mould flow and design optimization.
 The design optimization can be used at a geometry level to obtain the optimum design dimensions and in conjunction with the finite element analysis.

 Surface modeling

 Creo Parametric has good surface modeling abilities, using commands like Boundary blend and Sweep.
 Advanced options like Style (Interactive Surface Design Extension - ISDX) and Freestyle provide more abilities to create complex models easily.

 Manufacturing

-By using the fundamental abilities of the software with regards to the single data source principle, it provides a rich set of tools in the manufacturing environment in the form of tooling design and simulated CNC machining and output.
+Creo Parametric provides tooling design and simulated CNC machining and output for use in manufacturing environments.
 Tooling options cover specialty tools for molding, die-casting and progressive tooling design.